soapdog/firefoxos-quick-guide/front.md

 This book was originally written in Portuguese and translated by me into English.
 Both versions are available for free on the net at:

-* [Portuguese Version](http://leanpub.com/guiarapidofirefoxos): Guia Rápido para Desenvolvimendo para Firefox OS.
+* [Portuguese Version](http://leanpub.com/guiarapidofirefoxos): Guia Rapido para Desenvolvimendo para Firefox OS.
 * [English Version](http://leanpub.com/quickguidefirefoxosdevelopment): Quick Guide for Firefox OS App Development.

 I welcome all help to translate this book to even more languages (and to fix my broken english).